shadowwalker/next-pwa/README.md

 ```

 After running `next build`, this will generate two files in your `distDir` (default is `.next` folder): `precache-manifest.*.js` and `sw.js`, which you need to serve statically, either through static file hosting service or using custom `server.js`.

+> If you are using Next.js 9+, you may not need a custom server to host your service worker files.
+Skip to next section to see the details.

 ### Option 1: Host Static Files